cgwire/gazu/docs/source/examples.md

 ## Introduction

-In this section we are going to describe through examples what is possible to do with Gazu.
+In this section we are going to describe through examples what is possible to do with Kitsu client.
 We assume here that the `gazu` module is properly imported and configured.

 ## Get user todo list